 Have you ever felt like you couldn't stop yourself from checking your email or sending a text message, even when it annoyed everyone around you?
-If so, you're hardly alone, says Kelly McGonigal, a PhD in psychology whose latest book is The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It.
+If so, you're hardly alone, says Kelly McGonigal, a PhD in psychology who wrote The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It.
 "Forget cigarettes and candy.
 We're becoming addicted to our devices — phones and email and our computers and our iPads," says McGonigal, a lecturer who teaches in several programs at Stanford, including the School of Medicine's Health Improvement Program, and the Stanford Center for Compassion and Altruism Research and Education (CCARE).
-She will be co-teaching Compassion and Leadership at Stanford GSB spring quarter 2013.
 McGonigal spoke to Bill Snyder about compassion and addiction to technology devices.
 Here is an excerpt:

 I noticed on your website that your personal motto is "where science and compassion meet."
 Tell me about this.

 Kelly McGonigal: I've always been interested in relieving people's suffering.
 I considered fields like medicine, physical therapy, and psychotherapy, but when I started to study psychological science and how the brain works, I started to feel like science itself was a tremendous source of compassion for others.
 I fell in love with science as a way to understand suffering.

 Yes.
 I suffered from chronic pain from the time I was very young; daily, debilitating headaches.
 I found my way into meditation and yoga, asking: How do I make peace with a body that produces pain every day?
 Over time, I've become just as interested in other kinds of suffering, including anxiety, depression, and addiction.

 Where does the science come in?